Parallel spin transport and holonomy in non-Euclidean curved circuits on a spherical two-dimensional electron gas: Introduction

-To show this, we consider curved 1D Rashba circuits defined on a spherical 2DEG~\cite{Chang2013}.
-As a result, we find that the spin carrier dynamics and the corresponding AC phases gathered during propagation in these circuits differ significantly under the inversion of the Rashba SOC sign, leading to an asymmetric response of the quantum conductance.
-We demonstrate that this is a consequence of parallel spin transport and holonomy~\cite{doCarmo2016} on the surface of the sphere, determined by its curvature.
-We find that the Rashba SOC produced by a radial electric field on a spherical 2DEG (with origin on, e.g., a central electric charge or an asymmetric, radial confining potential) acts as a geometric connection for the spin that permits the realization of parallel spin transport for a particular setting (with SOC strength proportional to the sphere's curvature).
-Notice that for flat 2DEGs, this condition trivially reduces to vanishing Rashba SOC.
-A symmetric response of AC phases and conductance to Rashba SOC is reestablished when taking the parallel transport condition as an offset.
+To this aim, we examine curved 1D Rashba circuits built on a spherical 2DEG~\cite{Chang2013}.
+As a result, we find that the dynamics of the spin carriers and the corresponding AC phases acquired during propagation in these circuits differ significantly when the sign of the Rashba SOC is inverted.
+This leads to an asymmetric response in the quantum conductance.
+We demonstrate that this is a consequence of parallel spin transport and holonomy~\cite{doCarmo2016,Dandoloff1989,Urbantke1991,Dandoloff1992} on the curved surface.
+We find that the Rashba SOC produced by a radial electric field on a spherical 2DEG (originated by an asymmetric radial confining potential~\cite{Chang2013} or surface strain~\cite{Salamone2022}, formally equivalent to a central electric charge) serves as a geometric connection for spin.
+This connection facilitates the realization of parallel spin transport for a particular setting, with SOC strength directly proportional to the sphere's curvature.
+Notice that this condition trivially reduces to a vanishing Rashba SOC in flat 2DEGs.
+A symmetric response of AC phases and conductance to Rashba SOC in 1D circuits on spherical 2DEGs is reestablished when taking the parallel transport condition as an offset that shifts the AC pattern.
 To our knowledge, these outcomes passed unnoticed in previous works on spin-carrier dynamics in curved spaces~\cite{ortix2015, Chang2013, Liang2018, Liang2020,Cheng2011,Chen2013}.

 The article is organized as follows.
-We start by introducing geodesic 1D quantum wires on a Rashba sphere in Sec. \ref{sec:Geo1Dwire}.
-Based on this, we define parallel spin transport and demonstrate its physical realization by means of Rashba SOC in Sec. \ref{sec:PST}.
-In Sec. \ref{sec:TriCircs}, we discuss spin carrier dynamics in regular triangular circuits of different sizes defined along geodesic curves as a case study, showing the response of AC phases and quantum conductance to curvature.
-In the Appendices, we generalized our approach to regular polygonal circuits and, eventually, to parallel curves corresponding to different latitudes on a Rashba sphere.
+We start by introducing geodesic 1D quantum wires on a Rashba sphere in Sec.~\ref{sec:Geo1Dwire}.
+Based on this, we define parallel spin transport and demonstrate its physical realization by means of Rashba SOC in Sec.~\ref{sec:PST}.
+In Sec.~\ref{sec:TriCircs}, we discuss non-adiabatic spin carrier dynamics in regular triangular circuits of different sizes defined along geodesic curves as a case study, showing the response of AC phases and quantum conductance to curvature.
+In the Appendices, we generalize our approach to regular polygonal circuits and, eventually, to parallel curves corresponding to different latitudes on a Rashba sphere.